 Women’s health is a hot topic in the media, whether it be in the magazine, newspaper, radio or television.
-As a general surgeon specializing in breast surgical oncology, I frequently get asked what women can do to decrease their risk of developing breast cancer.

 Breast cancer is the number one cancer in women, with lung cancer being second.
 The risk factors for developing breast cancer are diverse, with only a few being related to genetics.

 About 60 to 80 percent of all breast cancers have NO family history origin.
 Less than 15 percent of breast cancer patients can point to a family member who also had breast cancer – meaning a mother, sister, or aunt had breast cancer.
 Only 5 to 10 percent actually have a genetic link (BRCA gene) for risk of developing the disease.

 We know that certain risk factors are associated with developing breast cancer: A genetic mutation, high estrogen environment, previous radiation to the chest and previous history of breast cancer.
 Unfortunately, we don’t know enough about the disease to identify distinct risk factors.